-Nature of success: A unanimous decision in the Supreme Court which provided an immediate legal basis for the Home Office to reframe its guidance for assessing claims based on sexuality.
+Nature of success: A unanimous decision in the Supreme Court which provided an

 Two men, "T" from Cameroon and "J" from Iran, in claiming asylum argued that they had a well-founded fear that they would be persecuted for their sexuality if returned to their home countries.
 Punishment for homosexual acts ranges from public flogging to execution in Iran.
-In Cameroon jail sentences for homosexuality range from six months to five years.
+In Cameroon, jail sentences for homosexuality range from six months to five years.
 The Convention on the Status of Refugees provides that members of social groups are entitled to asylum in states that are parties to the convention if they can establish a well-founded danger of persecution if returned to their home country.
 The Home Secretary had refused asylum in both cases on the basis that the claimants could be reasonably expected to tolerate being discreet about their sexual identity in order to avoid persecution.